Creating a Surface

 Data can be entered manually, or copied and pasted, into the data tables if desired.
-However in most instances data will be loaded from one of the many accepted file formats as shown on the ribbon:
+However in most instances data will be loaded from one of the many accepted file formats, or generated from known levels as shown on the ribbon:

 - CSV/TXT/Excel - Allows column based data to be loaded in from common file formats via the Universal Importer.
 You can map the columns in the table to the required information and save the mapping for reuse later if needed.